akifmertturk/keeper/README.md

 - Delete a note

 ## Run
 You can visit [codesandbox-keeper](https://codesandbox.io/s/keeper-part-3-completed-forked-go43d) to run and see the project.
+**or**
+You can run this project in your local machine by clonning the repo and commanding the following commands in your terminal:
+$`npm i`
+$`npm run start`